nori-parelius/noriparelius/content/post/my-year-with-zettelkasten.md

 My previous methods to organise notes were rigid, top-down approaches trying to fit things into a predetermined structure.
 The moment something unexpected showed up, the structure had nowhere to grow, the only thing I could do was tear it down, redesign the structure, and start again.

 A Zettelkasten, on the other hand, only gets _better_ with more and more notes.
 There is no predetermined structure, no hierarchy, all the notes are on an equal footing, as are all the ideas and topics.
 The structure emerges on its own from the notes themselves.
 If we really are learning, what we learn is bound to surprise us.
 Trying to define a structure for our note collection beforehand is like trying to come up with a conclusion before we did the research.
-That is at best incovenient and at worst deeply unscientific.
+That is at best inconvenient and at worst deeply unscientific.
 A Zettelkasten allows us to capture all that is relevant to a topic, not only what fits the predetermined narrative.

 A Zettelkasten grows organically, bottom up.